Ceroc: History

 Apart from the franchises listed above, Ceroc organisations operate in Australia and New Zealand.
-Ceroc Enterprises is a separate company from Ceroc Australia and Ceroc and Modern Jive Dance Company or CMJ (also based in Australia).
+Ceroc Enterprises is a separate company from Ceroc Australia and Ceroc and Modern Jive Dance Company (CMJ, also based in Australia).
 These Australian companies are not franchisees of Ceroc Enterprises.
 Similarly there is no legal connection between Ceroc Enterprises and Ceroc New Zealand.
-In November 2013 'Ceroc Australia' was sold by Mark Harding to Ceroc and Modern Jive Dance Company or CMJ to bring them both back under the same umbrella following their split in 1998.
+In November 2013 Ceroc Australia was sold by Mark Harding to Ceroc and Modern Jive Dance Company or CMJ to bring them both back under the same umbrella following their split in 1998.

-Modern Jive
+Modern jive

-Outside the Ceroc Franchise, the dance style Modern Jive is also taught and danced in many independent venues, where it is commonly called LeRoc.
+Outside the Ceroc franchise, the dance style modern jive is also taught and danced in many independent venues, where it is commonly called LeRoc.
 Originally the same dance style was taught in Ceroc venues and independents but they have diverged enormously over the last 20 years.
 However dancers who have learned at either Ceroc venues or independents can dance together in freestyle, since apart from stylistic differences it is fundamentally the same dance.
 Ceroc franchise venues often attract a younger demographic than independents, largely because of their branding and because they often recruit younger teachers.

-In 1990 Robert Austin, an original Ceroc franchisee who had broken away from Ceroc to form LeJive, coined the term ‘Modern Jive’, a generic term for the dance form used by teachers and clubs not affiliated to Ceroc Enterprise.
-Ceroc does not now use the term Modern Jive and Ceroc’s web site states that it now teaches dance in general and not a specific dance form.
+In 1990 Robert Austin, an original Ceroc franchisee who had broken away from Ceroc to form LeJive, coined the term modern jive, a generic term for the dance form used by teachers and clubs not affiliated with Ceroc Enterprises.
+Ceroc does not now use the term modern jive and Ceroc's website states that it now teaches dance in general, not a specific dance form.

 Class format

 Most Ceroc venues run regular weekly classes, usually on Monday to Thursdays.

-Ceroc class formats are quite different from most other dance forms in that:
+Ceroc class formats are different from other dance forms in that: